TraverseData/traverse-email-documentation/README.md

 Pixel Block
 -----------

-The Pixel Block is a series of generic pixels that redirect to our match partners' pixels when loaded.
-This means you don't need to update your integration when partners are added, removed, or change their pixels.
-We recommend including at least 10 pixels (`index`=0, 1, 2, ..., 9).
+The Pixel Block is a series of generic pixels that redirect to our match partners' pixels when loaded, so that you don't need to update your integration every time partners are added.
+We recommend including at least 10 pixels.

-Each generic pixel has the following form:
+Each pixel has the following form:

 > \<img style="border: 0px;" src="http://`domain`/pixel.gif?index=`index`&clientId=`clientId`&`identifiers`"/\>